JIND

 GENEALOGY

 1864 - 1887 H.H.
 Farzand-i-Dilband, Rasikh ul-Itiqad-i- Daulat-i-Inglishia, Raja-i-Rajgan, Raja Sri Sir Raghubir Singh Rajendra Bahadur, Raja of Jind, GCSI (31.12.1875), CIE (1.1.1878). b. at Bazidpur, 1834, only surviving son of H.H.
 Farzand-i-Dilband, Rasikh-ul-Itiqad-i-Daulat-i-Inglishia, Raja Sri Sir Swarup Singh Bahadur, Raja of Jind, KSI, by his first wife, educ. privately.
 Became Heir Apparent with the title of Tikka Sahib Bahadur, following the death of his elder brother in 1848.
 Served alongside his father in his campaigns during the Indian Mutiny 1857-1858.
 Succeeded on the death of his father, 26th January 1864.
-Installed by the Lieutenant-Governor in person and attended by the Maharaja of Patiala, the Raja of Nabha, and the Nawab of Malerkotla, Jind Fort, 31st March 1864.
+Installed by the Lieutenant-Governor of the Punjab in person and attended by the Maharaja of Patiala, the Raja of Nabha, and the Nawab of Malerkotla, at Jind Fort, 31st March 1864.
 Established his principal residence at Sangrur, which he beautified and remodelled, rebuilding the bazaar, constructing gardens, and building temples, water tanks, public buildings and metalled roads.
 Faced with a seriou rebellion in 1874 within Dadri and other territories recently acquired after the Mutiny, but he took personal command of his forces and subdued the rebels within a month.
 Contributed a contingent of the state artillery for service during the Kuka outbreak in 1872, and 700 horse, foot and artillery during the Second Afghan War 1878-1879.
-Councillor of the Empire 1877-1887.
+Mushir-i-Khas-i-Kaisar-i-Hind (Councillor of the Empress of India) 1st January 1877.
 Granted the hereditary title of Raja-i-Rajgan 24th May 1881.
-Colonel-in-Chief Jind Imperial Service Regiment (Suraj Mukhi).
-Rcvd: Prince of Wales's (1876), and KIH (1877) gold medals. m. (first) H.H.
-Dadriwale Maharani Sri Sama Kaur Sahiba, daughter of Chaudhuri Jawahar Singh, of Dadri. m. (second) a daughter of Sardar Gian Singh Gill, of Rajamajra.
-He d. at the Sangrur Palace, Jind, 7th March 1887, having had issue, one son and one daughter:
+Colonel-in-Chief Jind Imperial Service Regiment (Suraj-i-Mukhi).
+Rcvd: Prince of Wales’s (1876), and KIH (1877) gold medals. m. (first) H.H.
+Dadriwale Maharani Sri Sama Kaur Sahiba, daughter of Chaudhuri Jawahar Singh, of Dadri. m. (second) a daughter of Sardar Gian Singh Gill, of Rajomajra, in the Sangrur district.
+He d. at Mahal Mubarak, Sangrur, 7th March 1887, having had issue, one son and one daughter:

 1887 - 1948 Brigadier H.H.
-Farzand-i-Dilband, Rasikh-ul-Itiqad-i-Daulat-i-Inglishia, Raja-i-Rajgan, Maharaja Sri Sir Ranbir Singh Rajendra Bahadur, Maharaja of Jind, GCSI (11.5.1937, KCSI 1.1.1909), GCIE (1.1.1916). b.
-11th October 1879, only son of Tikka Sri Balbir Singh Sahib Bahadur, educ. privately.
+Farzand-i-Dilband, Rasikh-ul-Itiqad-i-Daulat-i-Inglishia, Raja-i-Rajgan, Maharaja Sir Ranbir Singh Rajendra Bahadur, Maharaja of Jind, GCSI (11.5.1937, KCSI 1.1.1909), GCIE (1.1.1916). b. at Jind Fort, 11th October 1879, only son of Tikka Sri Balbir Singh Sahib Bahadur, by his second wife, a daughter of Meherban-i-Dostan, Sardar Sheo Kirpal Singh Bahadur, of Shahzadpur, in the Ambala district, Punjab, educ. privately.
 Succeeded on the death of his grandfather, 7th March 1887.
-Installed at the Sangrur Palace, Jind, 27th February 1888.
+Installed at Mahal Mubarak, Sangrur, 27th February 1888.
 Reigned under a Council of Regency until he came of age and was invested with full ruling powers, 10th November 1899.
-Cotributed contingents of the state army for service in the Tirah campaign in 1897-1898, the East African campaign of the Great War 1914-1918, Third Afghan War 1919, and the Malaya campaign during the Second World War 1939-1945.
 A progressive ruler who was greatly interested in education, he built schools and hospitals, established charities for widows and orphans and made primary education free throughout his state.
-Granted the hereditary titles of Maharaja, 12th December 1911 and Rajendra Bahadur, 1st January 1918.
-Hon.
-Lieut-Col British Army 1/1/1918, prom Hon Col 19/6/1926, and Hon Brig 12/1/1943.
-Colonel-in-Chief Jind State Forces.
-Granted a permanent salute of 13-guns 18th June 1926 and a local salute of 15-guns 1st January 1921.
-Celebrated his Diamond Jubilee in March 1947.
+Granted the hereditary titles of Maharaja 12th December 1911, and Rajendra Bahadur 1st January 1918.
+Hon Lieut-Col IA 1/1/1918, prom Hon Col 18/6/1926, and Hon Brig 12/1/1943.
+Granted a permanent salute of 13-guns and a personal salute of 15-guns 1st January 1918, and a permanent local salute of 15-guns 1st January 1921.
+Established an elected State Assembly in 1946 and celebrated the Diamond Jubilee of his reign in March 1947.
 Signed the Instrument of accession to the Dominion of India, 15th August 1947.
-Vice-Presdt The Kennel Club of India 1926-1948.
-Mbr Akal Coll Management Cttee, etc. Rcvd: Delhi Durbar gold medals (1903 and 1911), Silver Jubilee (1935), Coron (1937) and Indian Independence (1948) medals. m. (first) H.H.
-Maharani Dhelma Kaur Sahiba. m. (second) at Sangrur, 24th September 1900, Maharani Jaswant Kaur Sahiba, née Olive Monalescu, daughter of a Bombay barber of Rumanian ancestry, by his wife, Lizzie (sometime wife of Professor W.A.
-Parke Van Tassel, an American aeronaut), daughter of a Mr. Colman, pensioned Conductor of the Ordnance Dept., Poona. m. (third) …m. (fourth) 1917, H.H.
-Maharani Gurcharan Kaur Sahiba, alias Putli, a former dancer of the Patar clan, from Almora.
-He d. at the Sangrur Palace, Jind, 31st March 1948, having had issue, five sons and seven daughters:
+Vice-Presdt East India Assoc (London), The Kennel Club of India 1926-1948, etc. Patron Lady Chelmsford’s All-India League for Maternity & Child Welfare 1919, Indian Science Congress Assoc, Poona Kennel Club, etc. Vice-Patron Countess Dufferin’s Fund 1888-1948.
+Mbr Akal Coll Management Cttee, Bombay Natural History Soc, Gun Dog League of India, etc. Rcvd: Delhi Durbar gold medals (1903 & 1911), Silver Jubilee (1935), Coron (1937) and Indian Independence (1948) medals. m. (first) at Mahal Mubarak, Sangrur, 1894, H.H.
+Maharani Dhelma Kaur Sahiba, younger daughter of Sardar Dewa Singh, of Buria, in the Ambala district of the Punjab. m. (second) at Mahal Mubarak, Sangrur, 1895, a daughter of Sardar ...
+Singh Dillon. m. (third) at Mahal Mubarak, Sangrur, 24th September 1900 (div.
+1928), Maharani Olive Jaswant Kaur Sahiba (b.
+12th March 1882; m. second, ...
+Knight, and d. at Hounslow, Middlesex, June 1965), née Olive Manolescue, settled permanently in England 1921, younger daughter of Johann Manolescue, of Bombay, sometime barber of Rumanian ancestry, by his wife, Lizzie, daughter of a Mr. Colman, pensioned Conductor of the Ordnance Dept, Poona. m. (fourth) at Charkhi Dadri, Jind, 2nd February 1917 (Anand rite), H.H.
+Maharani Gurcharan Kaur Sahiba (b. at Tajpur, UP, 1912), who entered the palace ca March 1916, converted to Sikhism 1917, alias Putli, natural daughter of a Rajput of the Tajpur Raj family in UP, by a dancer of the Patar clan, from Almora, UP. m. (a) Shrimati Deep Kumar Kaur Sahiba [Bai Ganga Bai Sahiba].
+He d. at Mahal Mubarak, Sangrur, 30th March 1948, having had issue, five sons and nine daughters: